 7. Pig-a-Pult – Manchester Airport

-The most tedious thing about an airport is the waiting.
+The most tedious thing about an airport is waiting.
 Manchester Airport saw its chance and took it to make something fun and lively out of a boring routine.

 One of the most fun campaigns I’ve seen, Manchester airport successfully showcases the different worldwide destinations that it caters to a la Pokemon.